opentelekomcloud-infra/api-monitoring/docs/design.rst

 will endlessly repeat it (probably with some delay, if required).
 Those processes generate metrics in two ways:

-- undelaying playbook exposes metrics from the used libraries
+- underlaying playbook exposes metrics from the used libraries
 - Ansible plugins exposes additional metrics (i.e. whether the overall scenario succedded or not)